Irena Blühová

-Irena Blühová (2 March 1904 – 30 November 1991) was one of the first women Slovak photographers and one of the first photographers in Czechoslovakia to utilize photography as a means of documentary study and social commentary.
+Irena Blühová (2 March 1904 – 30 November 1991) was one of the first women Slovak photographers and one of the first photographers in Czechoslovakia to use photography as a means of documentary study and social commentary.
 During World War II she was a communist dissident, working in the underground to disseminate literature and help refugees fleeing persecution.
 After the war, she helped establish the State Pedagogical Institute and founded the Slovak Pedagogic Library.
 Late in life she returned to the pursuit of photography and participated in many international exhibitions.

 Early life

-Irena Blühová was born on 2 March 1904 in Považská Bystrica a village in the Kingdom of Hungary, which at the time was part of the Austro-Hungarian empire.
+Irena Blühová was born on 2 March 1904 in Vágbeszterce (now Považská Bystrica) a village in the Kingdom of Hungary, which at the time was part of the Austro-Hungarian Empire.
 Her father, Móricnak Blüh was a trader, and her mother's family, Balázs, came from the northern district in Árva County and were poets and intellectuals.
-She attended school in Trenčín, traveling there daily and supplemented her education by reading classic literature including Goethe, Heine and Schiller, from her grandfather's library.
+She attended school in Trencsén, traveling there daily and supplemented her education by reading classic literature including Goethe, Heine and Schiller, from her grandfather's library.
 She had five sisters and a brother, and was a tomboy, preferring the sporting activities and freedom men experienced.
-From 1914 to 1918, she attended the Girl's Gymnasium in Trenčín and was influenced by the images of wounded soldiers of World War I and the Russian Revolution, prisoners and the weary populace at the beginning of the Czechoslovak Republic.
+From 1914 to 1918, she attended the Girl's Gymnasium in Trencsén and was influenced by the images of wounded soldiers of World War I and the Russian Revolution, prisoners and the weary populace at the beginning of the Czechoslovak Republic.
 When the war ended, the family needed the children to work and she took a job in a law office in Považská Bystrica, working as a typist.
 Later, she worked as a clerk in a bank and in 1921, joined the Czechoslovak Communist Party (Komunistická strana Československa (KSČ)).